mramirez1802/crypto_hub/README.md

 🔹 Configuration File Locations

-- `.env` → Must be located in the project root and contains credentials and sensitive settings.
+- `.env` → Must be located in the project root.
+I created the `.env` file to contain credentials and sensitive settings.

 Sample `.env` File: